Γλῶσσα τῆς Ἀρετῆς, Γλῶσσα τῆς Σοφίας

+Language of Virtue, Language of Wisdom.
 The Lyceum Institute’s Greek program is designed to help participants read and translate works of Ancient Greek.
-Our Greek program focuses primarily on a study of works from the Classical period of Ancient Greek (works composed c.
-500–300 BC) which are written in the Attic dialect (the dialect used by authors such as Pindar and Aeschylus, Plato and Aristotle).
+Our Greek program focuses primarily on a study of works from the classical period of Ancient Greek (works composed c.
+500–300 BC) which are written in the Attic dialect (the dialect used by authors such as Aeschylus, Plato, and Aristotle).
 That said, participants who complete our program are well-prepared to comprehend the Greek of other time periods and dialects, such as the early Koine Greek of the New Testament or the other dialects of Ancient Greek.

 Our Greek program consists of two modules: first, a three-course Foundations sequence; second, several individual courses devoted to the study of more sophisticated Greek texts.